The Ultimate List of Digital Marketing Terms

-Map Pack: The section of Google search results pages featuring three businesses listed in a local map section.
+Map Pack: The section of the Google search results page that features three businesses listed in a local map search area.
 The map pack shows up for queries with local intent, a general business type, or a “near me” search.

 Medium (source/medium): Medium is the general category of traffic to a website tracked in google analytics.
 Some examples of common medium are:

-Meta Tags: HTML snippets added to a webpage’s code that that add contextual information for web crawlers and search engines.
-Search engines use meta data to help decide what information from a webpage to display in their results.
+Metadata – HTML snippets added to a webpage’s code that add contextual information for web crawlers and search engines.
+Search engines use metadata to help decide what information from a webpage to display in their results.
 Example meta tags include the date the page was published, the page title, author, and image descriptions.

 Meta Description: One of the meta tags that gives a description of the page in 160 characters.
 The meta description is an important aspect of a webpage because it is what appears in Google searches and other search engine results.